 Wherever possible, short term diagnostic planning will be initiated prior to starting new units of learning, to evaluate a pupil's current level of knowledge, skills and understanding in that particular area.
-In some subjects, this may occur naturally and formally.
+In some subjects this may occur naturally and formally.
 In others, a range of techniques will enable pupils to display their knowledge, skills and understanding, including:

 - Question and answer sessions

 - Pre- and post-assessment sheets

 - Mind mapping

-- Brainstorming
+- Brainstorms

 - Demonstrating or showcasing

-In this way, effective assessment will allow talented, more able, and gifted and exceptionally able pupils to start a given unit at a higher level and so encounter more challenging learning.
+In this way, effective assessment will allow more and exceptionally able, gifted and talented pupils to start a given unit at a higher level and so encounter more challenging learning.